 Rod’s Books Available on Your iPad or iPhone

-All of Rod Machado’s books are now available as custom iPad and iPhone (3GS and 4, not 3G) applications, with unique capabilities.
+All of Rod Machado’s books are now available as custom iPad and iPhone applications, with unique capabilities.
+This includes Rod Machado’s new Sport Pilot “Airplane” Handbook, too.
 These are far more than just ordinary e-books for your iThing.
-With these apps, you will receive book updates any time Rod makes changes.
+Download the free book sample app and check them out for yourself.
+With these apps, you’ll receive book updates any time Rod makes changes.
 No more having to purchase a new book every year to keep up with major changes in aviation.
 While you’re at it, check out all of Rod’s new downloadable videos by clicking here.